-- Ubrogepant is contraindicated with concomitant use of strong CYP3A4 inhibitors. - Erenumab-aooe, fremanezumab-vfrm, and galcanezumab-gnlm are contraindicated in patients with serious hypersensitivity to the active ingredient or any of the excipients.
+- Ubrogepant is contraindicated with concomitant use of strong CYP3A4 inhibitors. - Eptinezumab-jjmr, erenumab-aooe, fremanezumab-vfrm, galcanezumab-gnlm, and rimegepant are contraindicated in patients with serious hypersensitivity to the active ingredient or any of the excipients.
 Mild to moderate hypersensitivity reactions (eg, rash, dyspnea, pruritus, urticaria) were reported in trials.
 Cases of anaphylaxis and angioedema have been reported post-marketing.
-In cases of serious or severe reactions, treatment should be discontinued. - Erenumab-aooe has an additional warning and precaution associated with constipation with serious complications noted post-marketing.
+Delayed serious hypersensitivity has occurred with rimegepant.
+In cases of serious or severe reactions, treatment should be discontinued. - Warnings and precautions associated with the CGRP inhibitors include hypersensitivity reactions.
+Erenumab-aooe has additional warnings and precautions associated with the following: - Constipation with serious complications: Constipation with serious complications has been reported post-marketing.
 Some cases have required hospitalization, including surgery.
 Constipation was a common adverse event reported in up to 3% of patients.
-Concurrent use of medication associated with decreased gastrointestinal motility may increase the risk for severe constipation. - For the prevention of migraine, erenumab-aooe, fremanezumab-vfrm, and galcanezumab-gnlm generally have a similar incidence of adverse events as placebo.
+Concurrent use of medication associated with decreased gastrointestinal motility may increase the risk for severe constipation. - Hypertension: Post-marketing reports of the development or worsening of hypertension have emerged.
+Some cases required pharmacological treatment to manage or, in other cases, hospitalization.
+Incidences of hypertension were most frequently reported within 7 days of treatment, and most cases were reported after the first dose. - The CGRP inhibitors generally have a similar incidence of adverse events as placebo.
 Very few severe adverse events and treatment discontinuations due to adverse events were reported.
-The most common adverse reactions observed in CGRP inhibitor prevention studies included injection site reactions (all agents) and constipation (erenumab-aooe only). - For the treatment of episodic cluster headache, galcanezumab-gnlm was evaluated for 2 months in trials and the safety profile was similar to those adverse events observed in migraine prevention trials.
-Two patients discontinued DB treatment due to adverse events. - For the treatment of acute migraines, the safety of ubrogepant was evaluated for up to 1 year in an OLE in patients who had ≥ 2 attacks/month.
-The most common adverse events were nausea (2 to 4%) and somnolence (2 to 3%).
-The most common adverse reaction resulting in discontinuation in the OLE was nausea.
+Across studies, adverse events were generally mild and/or similar to placebo.
+The most common adverse events observed in studies of injectable CGRP inhibitors included injection site reactions (subcutaneous CGRP inhibitors), constipation (erenumab-aooe only), and nasopharyngitis and hypersensitivity (eptinezumab-jjmr only).
+For the oral CGRP inhibitors, ubrogepant was associated with somnolence, and both ubrogepant and rimegepant were associated with nausea.